SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

 [buggy keymap], [fan noise], and battery issues ([constant discharge] and/or [crashes]).
-However, all of these issues were fully resolved by quick firmware updates, and I currently have had _zero_ hardware issues with my laptop.
+However, all of these issues were fully resolved by quick firmware updates, and I currently have _zero_ hardware issues with my laptop.
 I must admit, after reading the reviews for its predecessors: L13 and L15, both of which are now discontinued, I was a bit skeptical of buying the L14.
 However, I do now feel quite happy that I pulled the trigger on L14.